fukun07/neural-image-captioning/readme.md

 #### 2. hardware
 Though you can run the code in CPU, we highly recommend you to equip a GPU card.
 A typical training process on MSCOCO takes 10h in a Nvidia K10 GPU, while it may take weeks in CPU.

-### Run the code
+The feature size for attention model is big so you will need a large memory when running attention model.
+For the largest dataset mscoco, at least 30G memory is required (note, not GPU memory).

+### Quick start
 #### 1. clone the repository
 	git clone https://github.com/fukun07/neural-image-captioning.git

-#### 2. download the data
+#### 2. download data
 We provide the processed data of Flickr8K, Flickr30K and MSCOCO.
-There are totally 4 files.
-You may need to wait a moment when MEGA cloud loading.
+You may need to wait a moment when the webpage is loading.

--  [data.zip 0.98G](https://mega.nz/#!N4IEBQJC!MEmjk9QwdnjcgGgnyAd3dlJ3znkhDoPWYuXOPuGtZoQ) includes bounding boxes, captions, scene topics and ResNet feature for the whole image.
+-  [data.zip](https://mega.nz/#!N4IEBQJC!MEmjk9QwdnjcgGgnyAd3dlJ3znkhDoPWYuXOPuGtZoQ) (0.98G) includes bounding boxes, captions, scene topics and the whole image CNN features extracted by ResNet.

-- [flickr8k-30res.zip 1.47G](https://mega.nz/#!dxhgSIyR!DDGmRr-KJguHzqCg15uhAMcBLB_cVNiZXcf2WWF9btE) includes the 30-region ResNet features for Flickr8K.

-- [flickr30k-30res.zip]() includes the 30-region ResNet features for Flickr30K.

-- [mscoco-30res.zip]() includes the 30-region ResNet features for MSCOCO.

-After downloading the **data.zip**, you are able to run model **baseline** and **ss**.
-So you can move on to try the code when waiting for the downloading of 30res features.
-(30res features are for the region-based attention models **ra** and **rass**.)
+After downloading the **data.zip**, you are able to run model **baseline** and **ss** (scene-specific).

 #### 3. configurate path
 Please open the **config.py** script and define the path you like: